 Melt 1/4 cup of the lard (or heat half the oil) in a 6-qt. pot over medium-high heat.

 Chop all the vegetables - aiming for similarly sized chunks, sized about 1/4" to 1/3".
-Add garlic and chopped veggies to the pan, and cook, stirring occasionally, until they begin to soften.
+Add garlic and chopped onions to the pan, and cook, stirring occasionally, until they begin to soften.
 Add the rest of the chopped vegetables and continue cooking until they turn light golden, 7–9 minutes.
 Near the end of this step you may notice a bit of a "fond" (brown bits) forming on the bottom of the pan.
 That will add to the flavour, but take care to not let it burn.
 Since the next step is adding water - add a bit now and deglaze the bottom of the pan.

 1 lb. dried pinto beans